 The truth is, there is no single “right” answer.
 The best choice depends on your child’s age, temperament, and developmental needs, as well as your family’s schedule and priorities.
 This guide breaks down the real differences between daycare and preschool so you can feel confident in your decision.

-What Is Daycare?
+What Exactly Is Daycare?

 Daycare, sometimes called a childcare center, is a program designed to provide consistent, full-day care for children.
 Most daycare centers accept children from as young as six weeks old through age five, making them a reliable option for working families who need care throughout the entire workday.